Thyroid-stimulating hormone: The TSH receptor

 The TSH receptor is found mainly on thyroid follicular cells.
 Stimulation of the receptor increases T3 and T4 production and secretion.
 This occurs through stimulation of six steps in thyroid hormone synthesis: (1) Up-regulating the activity of the sodium-iodide symporter (NIS) on the basolateral membrane of thyroid follicular cells, thereby increasing intracellular concentrations of iodine (iodine trapping).
 (2) Stimulating iodination of thyroglobulin in the follicular lumen, a precursor protein of thyroid hormone.
 (3) Stimulating the conjugation of iodinated tyrosine residues.
 This leads to the formation of thyroxine (T4) and triiodothyronine (T3) that remain attached to the thyroglobulin protein.
-(4) Increased endocytocis of the iodinated thyroglobulin protein across the apical membrane back into the follicular cell.
+(4) Increased endocytosis of the iodinated thyroglobulin protein across the apical membrane back into the follicular cell.
 (5) Stimulation of proteolysis of iodinated thyroglobulin to form free thyroxine (T4) and triiodothyronine (T3).
 (6) Secretion of thyroxine (T4) and triiodothyronine (T3) across the basolateral membrane of follicular cells to enter the circulation.
 This occurs by an unknown mechanism.

 Stimulating antibodies to the TSH receptor mimic TSH and cause Graves' disease.
 In addition, hCG shows some cross-reactivity to the TSH receptor and therefore can stimulate production of thyroid hormones.
 In pregnancy, prolonged high concentrations of hCG can produce a transient condition termed gestational hyperthyroidism.
 This is also the mechanism of trophoblastic tumors increasing the production of thyroid hormones.